Krietz7/IDA-SearchTool/README.md

 - IDA version >= 7.5(Only fully tested in IDA Pro 7.7)
 - Python version >= 3.8
 - PyQt5 module needs to be installed in Python
+- (Optional) Install the fuzzywuzzy module to enable the fuzzy search function
+- (Optional) Install the yara-python module to enable the yara rule detection function

 # Usage
 Use the hotkey `Shift+F` to open the plugin window, or open it from the `Search/Search Tool` option in the toolbar.